quantombone/exemplarsvm/README.md

 ---

-At this point you can choose to either train your own detector, or download the pre-trained PASCAL VOC 2007 detectors and use them to create detections in a collection of images
+# 1) Train and Test an Ensemble of Exemplar-SVMs from scratch

 ---
-# 1) Train, Calibrate, and Test

 The training demos are meant to work with the PASCAL VOC 2007 dataset, so let's download some data!

-## Installing PASCAL VOC 2007 trainval/test sets
+## Install PASCAL VOC 2007 trainval/test sets
 ``` sh
 $ mkdir /nfs/baikal/tmalisie/pascal #Make a directory for the PASCAL VOC data
 $ cd /nfs/baikal/tmalisie/pascal